Guide to the Carl Hild papers

 Arrangement: The collection is retained in the order in which it arrived in the Archives.

-Digitized copies: Selected photographs have been digitized and can be found online at Alaska Digital Archives by searching for “Carl Hild.”
+Digitized copies: Selected photographs have been digitized and can be found online at Alaska Digital Archives.
+For information about obtaining copies please contact Archives and Special Collections.

 Rights note: Rights to the materials in this collection authored or created by Carl Hild have been transferred to the Archives.